Arafly/personal_cheatsheets/kubernetes.md

 - Traffic consolidation (one entry point for traffic into a cluster)
 - TLS Management
 - Path based routing (L7)

+When you need to provide external access to your Kubernetes services, you create an Ingress resource to define the connectivity rules, including the URI path, backing service name, and other information.
+On its own, however, the Ingress resource doesn’t do anything.
+You must deploy and configure an Ingress controller application (using the Kubernetes API) to implement the rules defined in Ingress resources.

 > Network policies are namespace-scoped, and that's why there's the need for a namespaceSelector